gregsholden/NLP_Portfolio/README.md

 ## Data Access

-FOMC Minutes documents are freely available to download from the FedTools Python packag.
+FOMC Minutes documents are freely available to download from the FedTools Python package.
 Historical stock price and technical indicator information is also freely avaialble to download from yFinance and Ta-lib.

 ## List of Files